-Just a few months ago, a national newspaper claimed that a headteacher had made pupils as young as three provide fingerprint samples on the pretext of a game and told them there was no need to inform their However, the claim was untrue, and the PCC subsequently received a complaint from the teacher at the centre of the story.
+Just a few months ago, a national newspaper claimed that a headteacher had made pupils as young as three provide fingerprint samples on the pretext of a game and told them there was no need to inform their However, the claim was untrue, and the PCC subsequently received a complaint from the teacher at subsequently received a complaint from the teacher at the centre of the story.
 When the matter was taken up with the newspaper, it admitted that the allegation was unfounded and offered to publicly apologise in order to resolve the complaint.
-The teacher agreed that a published apology and correction would settle the case and the newspaper therefore ran an agreed text.
+The teacher agreed that a published apology and correction would settle the case and the newspaper therefore me as a constant. nd the newspaper therefore ran an agreed text.
 The PCC's jurisdiction extends to almost every newspaper and magazine in the UK.
-Our role is to newspaper and magazine in the UK.
 Our role is to administer a 16-point code of practice and to investigate potential breaches of it.
 The code covers four main areas: accuracy, privacy, newsgathering, and protecting the vulnerable.
 While complaints to the PCC from teachers and schools are relatively rare, we are always happy to offer advice and guidance to any teacher when it is required.
 It may well be that those who find themselves unjustly attacked are reticent about complaining or are not sure how the PCC could help.
 In such cases, they might find it useful to use our confidential helpline and speak to one of the organisation's complaints officers, who can help to assess whether the complaint is likely to fall within the PCC's remit. to fall within the PCC's remit. to fall within the PCC's remit.